SteveMayze/ZAM_PCS_Textecke/README.md

 ```

 ## Usasge
 Once started, a default message will show.
-This message will coninually scroll across the screen until the user presses the return key.
+This message will coninually scroll across the screen.
-When the return key is pressed, a pop-up dialog will appear and prompt for a messages.
-The user presses the return key once more and the pop-up will disapear and the scrolling text will be replaced with the new message.
+The user enters their message at the bottom of the screen and presses the Enter key and the message will be updatd on the screen and on the text display.

 To exit the marquee - press Ctrl-Shift-X or Escape

+There is now a HTML page that enables the text display to be used as a standalone unit.
+The Python program will still operate on the Raspberry Pi.
+The HTML version has the added benefit of being able set the colour for the text and background.